rbmj/612-code/README.rst

 License
 ++++++++++++++++

-All code in this project is licensed under the OpenBSD License (see 'LICENSE.rst') and is Copyright |c| 2012 Chantilly Robotics unless otherwise noted.
+All code in this project is licensed under the ISC License (see 'LICENSE.rst') and is Copyright |c| 2012 Chantilly Robotics unless otherwise noted.

 Contributors